 Muir and Ione also participated in several Olympic swimming delegations beginning in 1936.
 Ione herself served as a chaperone for the women’s team and sometimes an assistant coach.
-In what was to be one of the defining events of his life, Muir was appointed head coach of the U.S. swim team for the 1956 Olympics in Sydney, Australia.
+In what was to be one of the defining events of his life, Muir was appointed head coach of the U.S. swim team for the 1956 Olympics in Melbourne, Victoria, Australia.

 In addition to his personal swimming career and coaching, Muir also contributed many technical improvements to the sport, for example the blueprint for a more efficient kick board design, and the practice of assigning swimmers to pool lanes according to their times to correct for the water’s drag.

 Muir was rewarded for both his consistent success with Williams teams and his national reputation for excellence.
 Williams College bestowed on Muir an honorary M.A. degree in 1957 in honor of his coaching success.
 In 1961, on the occasion of his 25th anniversary at Williams, Muir was honored by a “Bob Muir Day” celebration, receiving several hundred letters of congratulations from colleagues and friends.
 He was awarded the National Collegiate and Scholastic Swimming Trophy by the College Swimming Coaches Association of America in 1966, and in 1989 Muir was inducted into the International Swimming Hall of Fame as an outstanding coach.